 Compared to languages like Python, Java, or C++, JavaScript’s primary advantage lies in its ability to run directly in the browser without needing to be compiled.
 This feature, combined with its event-driven nature, has made JavaScript an indispensable tool in web development.

-Understanding JavaScript Syntax
+Introduction to JavaScript Syntax

 1. Basic Syntax and Data Types